PaulApivat/paulapivat/content/post/dsfs_5/index.md

 Range is a straightforward max value minus min value.

-Variance measures how for a [set of numbers is from their average value](https://en.wikipedia.org/wiki/Variance).
+Variance measures how far a [set of numbers is from their average value](https://en.wikipedia.org/wiki/Variance).
 What's more interesting, for our purpose, is how we need to borrow the functions we had previously built in the [linear algebra](https://paulapivat.com/post/dsfs_4/) post to create the variance function.

 If you look at its wikipedia page, **variance** is the *squared deviation* of a variable from its mean.